Wednesday, November 24, 2010

 c) Put your store up in free places like a blog, Facebook, MySpace, etc.

-d) If you're lucky enough to get sales, hook up with HostBaby
+d) If you're lucky enough to get sales, hook up with HostBaby and get yourself one kick-butt web-site or two.

 e) Hook up with CDBaby (through your already established HostBaby connection) and get yourself a real bonafied CD (complete with Barcode and presence on iTunes, Napster, and a gazillion other places).